 Consultation concerning revised criteria for

-Nordic Ecolabelling gives you the opportunity to comment on the proposal for criteria for Nordic Swan Ecolabelling for Hotels, restaurants and conference facilities.
-The proposed criteria have been jointly prepared by representatives from the Nordic Ecolabelling offices.
-The ecolabelling is assessed based on a life cycle perspective and fulfil high environmental and health requirements.
+Nordic Ecolabelling gives you the opportunity to comment on the proposal for criteria for Nordic Swan Ecolabelling for Dishwasher detergents for professional use.
 Your comments are important and will be considered by the national Ecolabelling boards and the Nordic Ecolabelling Board.

-We are looking forward to your comments, which should be sent to Ecolabelling Sweden no later than November 8, 2020 for us to be able to take them into consideration.
+We look forward to your comments, which should be sent to Ecolabelling Sweden no later than 23 May 2021 to be taken into consideration.
+For more information, se below.

 Please find the proposed criteria for download further down on this page.